arpitbbhayani/articles/blogs/string-interning.md

 *Only compile-time strings are interned*.
 Strings that are specified during interpretation or compile-time are interned while dynamically created strings are not.

 *Strings having ASCII letters and underscores are interned*.
-During compile time when string literals are observed for interning, [CPython](https://github.com/python/cpython/blob/master/Objects/codeobject.c) ensures that it iterns literraals matching the regular expression `[a-zA-Z0-9_]*` as they closely resemble Python identifiers.
+During compile time when string literals are observed for interning, [CPython](https://github.com/python/cpython/blob/master/Objects/codeobject.c) ensures that it only interns the literals matching the regular expression `[a-zA-Z0-9_]*` as they closely resemble Python identifiers.

 # References